DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 			'date' => '1904',
 		],
 	],
-	//For nested data you can use placeholders like '[+meta.date+]' for getting a property
+	// For nested data you can use placeholders like '[+meta.date+]' for getting a property
-	//Or like '[+meta+]' to get whole object as JSON 'text' => '
+	// Or like '[+meta+]' to get whole object as JSON 'text' => '
 		<article data-meta=\'[+meta+]\'>
 			<h1>[+title+]</h1>